LankeyBoard/RulesGraph/generatedRules.md

 slug: SEAWHISPER

 A fluid and melodic language spoken by merfolk and other denizens of the ocean.
-Seawhisper uses clicks and sharp bursts of noise and can only properly be spoken under water.
+Seawhisper uses clicks and sharp bursts of noise and can only properly be spoken underwater.

 ### Voidhowl